filippomassarelli/mini-seedrs/README.md

 ## Get started

-### Before you start
+### Prerequisites

-First open your terminal and check whether you have rails installed on your machine:
+Before you start, open your terminal and check whether you have rails installed on your machine:
 ```
 $ rails -v
 Rails 6.1.1